Section | Headnote |

 "State Board of Investment" means the board created by article XI, section 8, of the Minnesota Constitution and governed by chapter 11A.

-"Vesting service credit" means service credit plus any earlier period of service rendered as a volunteer firefighter in a fire department in the state that was not covered by the plan at the time the service was rendered.
-The earlier period of service must be certified by the fire chief of the fire department covered by the plan in a manner similar to the requirements of section 353G.07.
-The volunteer firefighter must provide documentation in a form acceptable to the executive director regarding the earlier period of service.
+"Vesting service credit" means service credit plus any earlier period of service rendered as a volunteer firefighter, as defined in subdivision 15, in another fire department covered by the plan or in a fire department in the state that was not covered by the plan at the time the service was rendered.

-"Volunteer firefighter" means a person who is an active member of the fire department of a municipality or an independent nonprofit firefighting corporation and who, in that capacity, engages in fire suppression activities, provides emergency response services, or delivers fire education or prevention services on an on-call basis.
+"Volunteer firefighter" means a person who is a member of the fire department of a municipality or a firefighting corporation and who, in that capacity, on either a volunteer or on-call basis, engages in:

-NOTE: The repeal of subdivision 7 is effective January 1, 2024.
-The text may be viewed at MS 2022 in the statutes archives.
+NOTE: The repeal of subdivisions 7a, 8a, and 10 is effective January 1, 2025.
+The text may be viewed at MS 2023 in the statutes archives.

-The statewide volunteer firefighter plan, consisting of a lump-sum division and a monthly benefit division, is created.
+The statewide volunteer firefighter plan, consisting of a defined contribution plan and a defined benefit plan, is established.

-The policy-making, management, and administrative functions related to the statewide volunteer firefighter plan and fund are vested in the board of trustees and the executive director of the Public Employees Retirement Association.
+The policy-making, management, and administrative functions related to the statewide volunteer firefighter plan and fund are vested in the board of trustees and the executive director of the association.
 Their duties, authority, and responsibilities are as provided in section 353.03.
 Fiduciary activities of the plan and fund must be undertaken in a manner consistent with chapter 356A.

-(a) The statewide volunteer firefighter fund, consisting of a lump-sum account and a monthly benefit account, is created.
-The fund contains the assets attributable to the statewide volunteer firefighter plan.
+(a) The statewide volunteer firefighter fund is established.
+The retirement fund contains the assets attributable to the defined contribution plan and the defined benefit plan.

-(b) The State Board of Investment shall invest those portions of the retirement fund not required for immediate purposes in the statewide lump-sum volunteer firefighter plan in the statewide volunteer firefighter account of the Minnesota supplemental investment fund under section 11A.17.
+(b) The State Board of Investment shall invest those portions of the retirement fund not required for immediate purposes in the statewide volunteer firefighter account of the Minnesota supplemental investment fund under section 11A.17.

-(c) The commissioner of management and budget is the ex officio treasurer of the statewide volunteer firefighter fund.
+(c) The commissioner of management and budget is the ex officio treasurer of the retirement fund.
 The commissioner of management and budget's general bond to the state covers all liability for actions taken as the treasurer of the retirement fund.

 (d) The revenues of the plan beyond investment returns are governed by section 353G.08 and must be deposited in the fund.
 The disbursements of the plan are governed by section 353G.08.
 The commissioner of management and budget shall transmit a detailed statement showing all credits to and disbursements from the retirement fund to the executive director monthly.

-(a) The legislative auditor shall periodically audit the statewide volunteer firefighter fund.
+(a) The legislative auditor shall periodically audit the retirement fund.

 (a) The legal advisor of the board and the executive director with respect to the statewide volunteer firefighter plan is the attorney general.